DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-05-12-creating-a-new-permission-allowing-users-to-set-up-interviews.md

 - ‘make decision’ - if the user only has ‘make decisions’ permission, whatever the status
 - no buttons - if none of the other options applies

 We’ve made the wording of the prompts more passive, since the user may not have permission to make a decision.
-The wording is:

-- if a decision has not been made by today
+- If the application will be automatically rejected tonight it will say, for example, “This application will be automatically rejected if a decision has not been made by the end of today (19 January 2021 at 11:59pm).”
-- if a decision has not been made by tomorrow
+- If the application will be automatically rejected tomorrow night it will say, for example, “This application will be automatically rejected if a decision has not been made by the end of tomorrow (20 January 2021 at 11:59pm).”
-- if a decision has not been made within X days
+- If the application will be automatically rejected in 2 or more days from now, it will say, for example, “This application will be automatically rejected if a decision has not been made within 2 days (21 January 2021 at 11:59pm).”

 We’ve also made sure that the h2 heading for the prompt matches the buttons: